What Is Medical Auditing?

 Auditors don't handle self-disclosures.
 When one is needed, legal counsel should take over the disclosure process and participate in the creation of a corrective action plan.

 AAPC has an audit services division, AAPC Client Services.
 It provides full-service healthcare compliance and corporate integrity audits for outpatient practices, health plans, healthcare attorneys, and government regulators to ensure supported medical necessity, correct coding, and compliance with regulatory issues.
-Get more information on how AAPC Client Services can fulfill your auditing needs.
+Get more information on how AAPC Client Services can fulfill auditing needs.

-Schedule your chart review.
+Schedule a chart review.

 Medical Audit Checklist